-- This rule applies to high cost drugs, devices and listed products and MedTech Funding Mandate products which are listed in Annex DpA and which: - i. are used in the delivery of services commissioned by either NHS England or an ICB and are not identified as being included in the API fixed element in tab 12b of that Annex; or - ii. are being commissioned as part of a service to which API does not apply (see rules 1(c) and 4 in Section 3), and should be read alongside Service Condition 39 of the NHS Standard Contract (Procurement of Goods and Services).
+- This rule applies to high cost drugs, devices and listed products and MedTech Funding Mandate products which are listed in Annex A and which: - are used in the delivery of services commissioned by either NHS England i. or an ICB; or - are being commissioned as part of a service to which API does not apply ii. (see rules 1(c) and 4 in Section 4), and should be read alongside Service Condition 39 of the NHS Standard Contract (Procurement of Goods and Services).

 - b) A commissioner and provider must agree the price to be paid for a high cost drug, device or listed procedure or MedTech Funding Mandate product to which this rule applies.
-However, the price for that item must be adjusted to reflect any part of the cost already captured by an NHSPS unit price or API fixed element. - c) The price agreed should reflect: - in the case of a high cost drug for which a reference price has been set at a level to incentivise provider uptake of that drug, that reference price; - in the case of a MedTech Funding Mandate product for which a reference price has been set, that reference price; - iii. in all other cases, the actual cost to the provider, or the nominated supply cost, or any other applicable reference price, whichever is lowest. - d) As the price agreed should reflect either the actual cost, or the nominated supply cost, or a reference price, the requirement to have regard to the efficiency factor and cost uplift factor (see Sections 3.2 and 3.3) does not apply. - The 'nominated supply cost' is the cost which would be payable by the provider if the high cost device, high cost drug or MedTech Funding Mandate product was purchased via an NHS Medicines Framework Agreement or via NHS Supply Chain (as appropriate) as required in accordance with Service
+However, the price for that item must be adjusted to reflect any part of the cost already captured by an NHSPS unit price or API fixed element. - c) The price agreed should reflect: - i. in the case of a high cost drug for which a reference price has been set at a level to incentivise provider uptake of that drug, that reference price; 13 - ii. in the case of a MedTech Funding Mandate product for which a reference price has been set, that reference price; - in all other cases, the actual cost to the provider, or the nominated supply iii. cost, or any other applicable reference price, whichever is lowest.